AglaiaNat/AglaiaNat/README.md

 - 👋 Hi, I’m @AglaiaNat
-- 👀 I’m interested in web development
+- 👀 I’m interested in cloud solutions
-- 🌱 I’m currently learning js
+- 🌱 I’m currently learning AWS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me ...

 <!---